-As of March 20, in the early hours of the morning, the Disney-Fox merger has been finalized, giving Disney control of over 60 percent of Hulu.
+Offenders, assemble!
+In the early hours of March 2019, the Disney-Fox merger was finalized, giving Disney control of over 60 percent of Hulu.
 That might be the reason why Disney-owned Marvel Studios announced in February that an upcoming slate of interconnected adult animated series set in the Marvel Universe were in development for Hulu.

-Tigra & Dazzler, Hit-Monkey, M.O.D.O.K., and Howard the Duck series will introduce five new characters from Marvel comics that’ll eventually come together in a team-up limited series akin to The Defenders, except this one’s called The Offenders.
+Tigra & Dazzler, Hit-Monkey, M.O.D.O.K., and Howard the Duck series were to introduce five new characters from Marvel comics that would eventually come together in a team-up limited series akin to The Defenders, except this one’s called The Offenders.

-Marvel’s new lineup of adult animated series will debut these various new characters and built towards “a special animated event for Hulu” called Marvel’s The Offenders.
+Marvel’s new lineup of adult animated series would have debuted these various new characters and built towards “a special animated event for Hulu” called Marvel’s The Offenders.
 The general idea is identical to Daredevil, Jessica Jones, etc. leading towards The Defenders.

 “A giant head.
 A monkey.
 A tiger lady and a disco queen.
 And the duck.
 Brought together because no one else could but Marvel Television on Hulu,” Jeph Loeb said during a Television Critics Association press tour in February.
 “M.O.D.O.K., Hit-Monkey, Tigra, Dazzler, and Howard the Duck will form a team no one asked for: the Offenders.
 (And wait until you see who the team leader is!)”